Autoliv (ALV) Got Some Good News

-Kepler Capital analyst Alexandre Raverdy upgraded Autoliv (ALV) to Buy yesterday and set a price target of $70.00.
-The company’s shares closed last Wednesday at $62.59.
+In a report released yesterday, Alexandre Raverdy from Kepler Capital upgraded Autoliv (ALV) to Buy, with a price target of $70.00.
+The company’s shares closed last Tuesday at $64.54.

 See today’s analyst top recommended stocks >>